-USE OF ASSISTED RESOLUTION DOES NOT EXTEND THE 180-DAY DEADLINE TO FILE A FORMAL COMPLAINT UNLESS THE DEADLINE IS EXTENDED UNDER THE EDR PLAN § IV.C.3.a.
+USE OF ASSISTED RESOLUTION DOES NOT EXTEND THE 180-DAY DEADLINE TO FILE A FORMAL COMPLAINT UNLESS THE DEADLINE IS EXTENDED UNDER THE EDR POLICY § IV.C.3.a.

-Submitted under the Procedures of the U.S. Bankruptcy Court for the Southern District of California Employment Dispute Resolution Policy
+Submitted under the Procedures of the U.S. District Court for the Southern District of California Employment Dispute Resolution Policy

-Your mailing address: Your phone number(s): Your phone number(s): Office in which you are employed or applied to: Name and address of Employing Office from which you seek assistance (if the matter involves a judge or chambers employee, the Employing Office is the Court): Your job title/job title applied for: Office in which you are employed or applied to: Name and address of Employing Office from which you seek assistance (if the matter involves a judge or chambers employee, the Employing Office is the Court): Your job title/job title applied for: Name and address of Employing Office from which you seek assistance (if the matter involves a judge or chambers employee, the Employing Office is the Court): Your job title/job title applied for: involves a judge or chambers employee, the Employing Office is the Court): Your job title/job title applied for: Date of interview (for interviewed applicants only): Date(s) of alleged incident(s) for which you seek Assisted Resolution: Summary of the actions or occurrences for which you seek Assisted Resolution (attach additional pages as needed):
+Court:

+Full name of person submitting the form:

+Your mailing address:

+Your email address:

+Your phone number(s):

+Office in which you are employed or applied to:

+Name and address of Employing Office from which you seek assistance (if the matter involves a judge or chambers employee, the Employing Office is the Court):

+Your job title/job title applied for:

+Date of interview (for interviewed applicants only):

+Date(s) of alleged incident(s) for which you seek Assisted Resolution:

+Summary of the actions or occurrences for which you seek Assisted Resolution (attach additional pages as needed):